mannbond007/apna-college/README.md

 # apna-college
-This is my first my repo
+This is my first repo
+Author - Vivek Kumar